adidas/api-guidelines/execution/authentication.md

 1. API key

 # OAuth 2 Token
-Every API that requires user authentication or authorization **MUST** use OAuth 2 tokens to authenticate the user.
+Every API that requires user authentication or authorization **MUST** use OAuth 2 tokens to authenticate the client.

 ## API Key
-If an API doesn't need to authorize users the API **MAY** use simple API token instead of the OAuth 2 token.
+If an API doesn't need to authorize user the API **MAY** use simple the API token instead of the OAuth 2 token.
 The key **MUST** be provided in the `Adidas-API-Key` HTTP header.

 #### Example